TravisWheelerLab/NEAR/README.md

 # prefilter

-Let's emulate hmmer using NNs.
+Passing good candidates to the forward/backward algorithm using NNs.